 Founded in 1867, Howard University is a private, research university that is comprised of 13 schools and colleges.
 Students pursue studies in more than 120 areas leading to undergraduate, graduate and professional degrees.
-Since 1998, the University has produced Rhodes Scholars, Truman Scholars, a Marshall Scholar, Fulbright Scholars and Pickering Fellows.
+The University has produced Rhodes Scholars, Truman Scholars, a Marshall Scholar, Fulbright Scholars and Pickering Fellows.
 Howard University also produces more African-American Ph.D. recipients than any other university in the United States.
-For more information on Howard University, call 202-806-6100, or visit the University's Web site at www.howard.edu.
+Howard University remains committed to further enhancing its strategic positioning as one of the top research universities in the nation.
+For more information on Howard University, call 202-806-6100, or visit the University's Website at www.howard.edu.